python/mypy/test-data/unit/README.md

 - note a space after `E:` and `flags:`
 - `# E:12` adds column number to the expected error
-- use `\` to escape the `#` character and indicate that the rest of the line is part of the error message (note that there is no support for using `\\` to escape a backslash itself)
+- use `\` to escape the `#` character and indicate that the rest of the line is part of the error message (note that there is no support for using `\\` to escape a backslash itself in this context; also, in all other contexts, such as line-continuation, the backslash is treated as it normally would be in a python source file)
 - repeating `# E: ` several times in one line indicates multiple expected errors in one line
 - `W: ...` and `N: ...` works exactly like `E: ...`, but report a warning and a note respectively
 - lines that don't contain the above should cause no type check errors
+- lines that begin with `--` are test-file-format comments, and will not appear in the texted python source code
+- some test files are run in a special way by the test runner; this is typically documented in test-file-format comments at the top of the test file
 - optional `[builtins fixtures/...]` tells the type checker to use `builtins` stubs from the indicated file (see Fixtures section below)
 - optional `[out]` is an alternative to the `# E: ` notation: it indicates that any text after it contains the expected type checking error messages.
   Usually, `# E: ` is preferred because it makes it easier to associate the errors with the code generating them at a glance, and to change the code of the test without having to change line numbers in `[out]`
 - an empty `[out]` section has no effect
 - to add tests for a feature that hasn't been implemented yet, append `-xfail` to the end of the test name